-- 3. Ensure that the DMA channel is properly configured in the DMA.
+- 1. Determine with which DMA channel the source will be associated.
+Note that only the first 2 DMA channels have periodic triggering capability. - 2.
+Clear the CHCFG[ENBL] and CHCFG[TRIG] fields of the DMA channel. - 3.
+Ensure that the DMA channel is properly configured in the DMA.
 The DMA channel may be enabled at this point. - 4.
 Select the source to be routed to the DMA channel.
 Write to the corresponding CHCFG register, ensuring that CHCFG[ENBL] is set while CHCFG[TRIG] is cleared.

 The following is an example.
-See chip configuration section for the number of this device's DMA channels that have triggering capability.
+See the chip configuration details for the number of this device's DMA channels that have triggering capability.

-To configure source #5 transmit for use with DMA channel 2, with no periodic triggering capability:
+To configure source #5 transmit for use with DMA channel 1, with no periodic triggering capability:

-- 1. Write 0x00 to CHCFG2 (base address + 0x02). - 2.
-Configure channel 2 in the DMA, including enabling the channel. - 3.
-Write 0x85 to CHCFG2 (base address + 0x02).
+- 1. Write 0x00 to CHCFG1 (base address + 0x01). - 2.
+Configure channel 1 in the DMA, including enabling the channel. - 3.
+Write 0x85 to CHCFG1 (base address + 0x01).